jonbnewman/mobx-store-provider/README.md

 This is what your application and components use for state and state-related actions.

-If you are new to _mobx-state-tree_, it is highly recommended you read through a bit of the [_mobx-state-tree_ documentation](https://mobx-state-tree.js.org).
+If you are new to _mobx-state-tree_, it is recommended you read through the [_mobx-state-tree_ documentation](https://mobx-state-tree.js.org).

 ---